BRAIN-NTNU/WorkshopAI-Cognite-V22/README.md

 poetry run check-setup
 ```

-This is a custom script which sets up the environment and runs the coded specified in the
+This is a custom script which sets up the environment and runs the code specified in the
 `pyproject.toml` file under `[tool.poetry.scripts]`.
 There will be similar scripts for all tasks during this workshop.

 ## Task 1 - Getting Started